storrence88/storrence88/README.md

 ## Sup! ⌑

-Full-time Rails developer living in the DFW metroplex occasionally dabbling with React in my spare time.
+Full-time Ruby developer living in the DFW metroplex occasionally dabbling with React in my spare time.